School of Architecture

 Architecture and Engineering.
 Students interested in pursuing studies in both architecture and civil engineering may participate in the joint Program in Architecture and Engineering offered through the Department of Civil and Environmental Engineering in the School of Engineering and Applied Science.
 The program leads to the B.S.E. degree.
 For further information, consult the appropriate program entry in the engineering section.

-Other Facilities.
-Most of the school's facilities are in the Architecture Building, which is adjacent to McCosh Walk near the center of campus.
-The building is home to undergraduate and graduate design studios, seminar rooms, the Betts Auditorium, an exhibition gallery, faculty and administrative offices, the School of Architecture Library, the Visual Resources Collection, the Computer-Aided Design and Imaging Facility, and facilities for work related to building and construction technologies.
+Facilities.
+The Architecture Building is home to undergraduate and graduate design studios, the Betts Auditorium, an exhibition gallery, the School of Architecture Library, the Visual Resources Collection, the Computer-Aided Design and Imaging Facility, and facilities for work related to building and construction technologies.

 ARC 201 Introductory Drawing (see VIS 201)